 - Do you want to stock grocery?

-- Do you want to cut down on your monthly grocery budget?
+- Want to cut down on your monthly grocery budget?

-- Do you want to help the homeless by buying low-cost grocery items, and donate for a good cause?
+- Help the homeless by buying low-cost grocery items, and donate for a good cause?

 - Are you saving up to buy something, for instance, a car or house?